Practical advice for families and health practitioners

 How does DSA support children with dementia and their families?

-Dementia Support Australia supports families with children diagnosed with dementia.
-Dementia Support Australia has trained consultants who understand childhood dementia and its related symptoms, the impact on the person with dementia, and carers and families.
-DSA provides professional and practical strategies and recommendations to support families caring for their child improve their quality of life.
+Dementia Support Australia supports families with children (including adolescents and young adults) diagnosed with childhood dementia.
+Dementia Support Australia has trained consultants who understand childhood dementia and its related symptoms, the impact on the affected person with dementia, and their carers and families.
+DSA provides professional, and tailored, practical strategies and recommendations designed to support families caring for their child with a focus on improving their quality of life.

 How do I refer someone who care for a child with dementia?